Best Secure Linux Distros for Enhanced Privacy & Security

-Privacy and security are pressing concerns for all of us these days – not a day goes by that we aren’t bombarded with security news headlines about hacks, breaches and the increased storing and monitoring of sensitive personal information by governments and corporations.
+As we transition to an increasingly digital society, privacy and security have become areas of central concern – not a day goes by that we aren’t bombarded with security news headlines about hacks, breaches and the increasingly common and worrisome practice of storing and monitoring sensitive personal information, often without users’ consent.

+Luckily for us Linux users, the general consensus among experts is that Linux is a highly secure OS - arguably the most secure OS.
 While all Linux “distros” - or distributed versions of Linux software - are secure by design, certain distros go above and beyond when it comes to protecting users’ privacy and security.
-We’ve put together a list of our favorite exceptionally-secure Linux distros and spoken with some of their lead developers to find out first-hand what makes these distros so great.
+We’ve put together a list of our favorite specialized secure Linux distros and spoken with some of their lead developers to find out first-hand what makes these distros so great.
 This article aims to help you evaluate your options and select the distro that best meets your individual needs.

 Why Choose A Specialized Secure Linux Distro?

 Each distro offers a unique set of features and benefits designed to meet users’ varying requirements and priorities.
 However, these benefits come with some tradeoffs.
-The most popular operating systems and programs typically have the weakest privacy protections but also are compatible with the majority of websites and offer the most support.
+The most popular programs and OSes typically have the weakest privacy protections but also are compatible with the majority of websites and offer the most support.
 While certain secure Linux distros are relatively mainstream and user-friendly, others have a steep learning curve, especially for less tech-savvy users.

-Our Top 7 Linux Distros for Security, Privacy and Anonymity
+Our Top Secure Linux Distros for Security, Privacy & Anonymity

 Qubes OS is an ideal choice for users looking to mitigate risk by compartmentalizing their digital life.
 A key feature of this operating system is the confinement of high-risk applications to separate virtual machines.
 Multiple virtual machines - or “Qubes” - are used to organize and separate systems around ‘work’, ‘personal’, ‘Internet’ and so on.
 These Qubes, which are conveniently color-coded to help users differentiate them, are highly secure and can offer privacy advocates peace of mind in an increasingly invasive digital environment.
 As a result of this compartmentalization, if you happen to download malware to your work machine, your personal files won’t be affected and vice versa.